 Identifying Sexual Harassment

 Sexual harassment comes in many forms, but regardless of the form it takes, is a stressful and traumatizing experience for an individual and can be a severe detriment to an employee's work life.
 Sexual harassment is not always blatant or obvious, but can sometimes be subtle or build up over time as a pattern of conduct or comments.

-- you don't have to be the intended target of harassment to be a victim (and raise a claim)
+- You don't have to be the intended target of harassment to be a victim (and raise a claim)

-- not all rude, ugly, or offensive behavior in the workplace is illegal harassment -- a legally protected class must be the target
+- Not all rude, ugly, or offensive behavior in the workplace is illegal harassment — a legally protected class must be the target

 When faced with harassment of any sort in the workplace, a good place to start is often at the source.
 Inform the harassing individual in a polite, but clear, fashion that their offending conduct is unwelcome and should stop immediately.
 This alone can sometimes be enough to put a quick stop to workplace harassment.
 Many harassers may simply not recognize that their conduct is both offensive and unwelcome, and being informed of that fact can put an end to the behavior.

 Unfortunately, however, there are times where just telling someone to stop unwelcome harassment will not do the trick, or doing so may be particularly difficult when the offender is an individual such as a direct supervisor.
-Many companies or workplaces have a reporting process or system set up to to address these types of situations and to make it easier to report harassment.
+Many companies or workplaces have a reporting process or system set up to address these types of situations and to make it easier to report harassment.

 If no such grievance or reporting system exists, other options are to contact the HR department or an HR representative, the harasser's supervisor or superior, and last, but not least, look into reporting and filing a charge on the matter with the EEOC or local/state agency.